Study abroad and off-campus programs

 All programs through June 2020 have closed, except Central America: Healthcare Service Learning which takes place in June 2020.
 This program will continue accepting applicants until December 10, 2019 or until it has reached capacity.
 Apply now!

 The application period for all programs running during the 2020-2021 academic year will open on November 18.

 For more information on any program, contact the Office of

-International and Off-Campus Programs by email or set up an appointment to discuss your questions with the director.
+International and Off-Campus Programs by email or set up an appointment to discuss your questions with a member of our staff.

 The office is in Olin 316.
-You may schedule an appointment at either of the CORE reception desks on the first or third floor.
+Students may schedule an appointment through Handshake or at either of the CORE reception desks on the first or third floor.

 2019-2020 programs and information